atc0005/check-path/README.md

 - Optional recursive evaluation toggle
 - Optional "missing OK" toggle for all checks aside from the "existence" checks
+- Optional "fail fast" behavior in an effort to avoid I/O churn over deep paths
+  - see [Known issues](#known-issues) for potential issues with this option

 ## Known issues

-Due to the early exit behavior implemented as part of GH-3, this plugin exists ASAP once a non-OK state is determined.
-This is done in an effort to prevent I/O churn across what could be many thousands of files.
-The side-effect is that a WARNING state may be reported before a CRITICAL state.
-GH-12 is tracking the issue and any potential changes to what may be considered unexpected behavior.
+If using the "early exit" behavior provided by the `fail-fast` flag, this plugin will exit ASAP once a non-OK state is determined, regardless of whether the first non-OK state is `CRITICAL` or `WARNING`.
+Receiving a `WARNING` state for a path with files/directories which warrant a `CRITICAL` state result could be confusing to troubleshoot, which is why `v0.1.1` changed the default behavior to more closely match other Nagios plugins.

+If you enable this option, just be aware of the tradeoff.

 ## Changelog